Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Related Work

 \section{Related Work}

-\paragraph{Finding Equilibria.} A central goal of multi-agent learning is finding equilibria (or more generally \emph{solution concepts}) which are sets of \agentplayer{} behavioral policies that are game-theoretically optimal (according to the definition of equilibrium).
+\paragraph{Finding Equilibria.} A goal of multi-agent learning is finding equilibria (or more generally \emph{solution concepts}), i.e., sets of \agentplayer{} policies that are game-theoretically optimal (according to the definition of equilibrium).
 Prior work has used gradient-based methods, e.g., deep reinforcement learning, to find (approximate) equilibria with great success in multiplayer games such as Diplomacy \cite{gray_human-level_2021} and in training Generative Adversarial Networks \cite{schafer_implicit_2020}.
-However, learning \emph{robust} strategies in multi-agent games is an open problem, as it requires evaluating strategies against worst-case equilibria---a computationally hard task.
-We refer to our notion of robustness---robustness to different equilibria behaviors and \agentplayer{} types---as \emph{strategic robustness} to contrast it from non-game-theoretic notions of robustness, such as robustness to noisy observations or actions \cite{morimoto_robust_2001}.
-This paper's topic---robust decision-making in games---is largely unrelated to the topic of robust game theory, which studies the equilibria that arise when all players act robustly to uncertainty about game parameters \cite{aghassi_robust_2006}.
+However, learning \emph{robust} \principals{} (or mechanisms) in multi-agent general-sum games is an open problem: it requires evaluating strategies against worst-case sub-game equilibria, which is computationally hard.

-\textbf{Stackelberg Games.} Our \robustagent{} can be seen as a Stackelberg \emph{leader}; the other agents as Stackelberg \emph{followers}.
+\paragraph{Stackelberg Games.} Our \robustagent{} can be seen as a Stackelberg \emph{leader}; the other agents as Stackelberg \emph{followers}.
 Stackelberg games have had real-world success in security games used in airports \citep{pita_using_2009} and anti-poaching defense \citep{nguyen_capture_2016}, for example.
 However, Stackelberg analysis is typically limited to a single rational follower or assuming that the followers do not strategically interact, e.g., as in multi-follower security games \citep{korzhyk_security_2011}.
 In contrast, we consider more general settings with multiple followers who may strategically interact with one another.
 In these settings, finding multi-follower ``best-responses'' is a computationally hard equilibria search and an open problem \cite{barman_finding_2015, basilico_bilevel_2020} for which our work provides a tractable perspective.